History and exam

 pituitary surgery

-Pituitary or parapituitary surgery is a common cause of AVP-D.[49] It is uncommon for AVP-D to present preoperatively in patients with pituitary adenomatous disease.
-Preoperative (or at time of presentation) AVP-D are reported in craniopharyngioma, infiltrative hypothalamic/pituitary stalk lesions, or pituitary metastases.[3]
-AVP-D following pituitary surgery may be transient or permanent.
-Rarely following pituitary surgery, there may be a classical triple-phase response: an acute initial AVP-D, followed by a transient antidiuretic phase (syndrome of inappropriate antidiuresis), subsequently progressing to permanent AVP-D.[12]
+Pituitary or para-pituitary surgery is a common cause of arginine vasopressin deficiency (AVP-D).[51]
+Pituitary adenomas do not themselves present with AVP-D; the syndrome only manifests after surgical intervention.
+If AVP-D occurs in the presence of a sellar mass, an alternative diagnosis, such as craniopharyngioma, germinoma, pituitary metastases, or a granulomatous process should be considered.[3]
+AVP-D after pituitary surgery may be transient or permanent.
+Rarely, there may be a classical triple-phase response: an acute initial AVP-D, followed by a transient antidiuretic phase (syndrome of inappropriate antidiuresis), subsequently progressing to permanent AVP-D.[12]

 craniopharyngioma

-In contrast to most intracranial tumors, AVP-D is common at presentation in patients with craniopharyngioma (8% to 35%).
+In contrast to most intracranial tumours, AVP-D is common at presentation in patients with craniopharyngioma (8% to 35%).
 Incidence increases postoperatively (70% to 90%).[13]

-There may also be associated thirst abnormalities, either as a consequence of more extensive hypothalamic involvement of the tumor or as a consequence of intervention.[14]
+There may also be associated thirst abnormalities, either as a consequence of more extensive hypothalamic involvement of the tumour or as a consequence of intervention.[14]

 pituitary stalk lesions

-Lesions involving the pituitary stalk are recognized causes of AVP-D.[4][25]
+Lesions involving the pituitary stalk are recognised causes of arginine vasopressin deficiency (AVP-D).[4][24]

-Pituitary stalk involvement is common in Langerhans cell histiocytosis.
-One study reported stalk involvement in 71% of patients at diagnosis, and persisting in 24% of patients after 5 years.[50]
-AVP-D is a well-recognized complication, occurring in up to 24% of patients.[18]
-Other conditions leading to pituitary stalk involvement and AVP-D include germinoma, intracranial metastases, granulomatous disease (e.g., sarcoidosis and tuberculosis), and lymphocytic infundibulohypophysitis.[1]
+Pituitary stalk involvement is common in Langerhans' cell histiocytosis (LCH).
+In one study, AVP-D was reported in up to 24% of patients with paediatric-onset LCH.[17]
+Other conditions leading to pituitary stalk involvement and AVP-D include germinoma, intracranial metastases (particularly from breast or lung primaries), lymphoma/leukaemia, granulomatous disease (e.g., sarcoidosis and tuberculosis), lymphocytic infundibulohypophysitis, and immunoglobulin G4-related disease.[1][3][18][19][20][21][22][23][24][25]

 traumatic brain injury